 Ask for a teen well visit.
-A wellness visit includes a check-up on your physical health.
+A wellness visit includes a check-up on your medical health.
 It's also a safe space to talk through issues and ask questions privately.

 Here's what you can expect:

-- Physical health exam, including weight, height and blood pressure
+- Medical health exam, including weight, height and blood pressure

 - Questions about how you're doing

 - Advice and support on staying healthy (food, exercise, sex, relationships, stress... any topic you want to talk about)

 - Teens have rights to privacy.
 However, if there is a safety concern, privacy may not be guaranteed.

 - No matter your age, you can get information about birth control options and sexually transmitted disease services.
 You do not need a parent's permission.